This page was last updated on 07 May, 2021.

 Testing: Negative PCR test is required for all countries.

 Quarantine Required: Yes

-Quarantine Details: Self-isolation required for all countries.
+Quarantine Details: Self-isolation for 5 days is required.

 Lockdown in Effect: Partial